 The state demand follows a seasonal pattern wherein the peak demand (~ 13-14 GW) season typically falls in winter (December to February) where-as lean demand is registered in the monsoon season (July-September).
 Typically, the state demand undergoes a diurnal variation (i.e. difference between intra-day max. and min. demands) of 5000-6000 MW during winter and 1500-2000 MW during the summer.
 A maximum state demand ramp of ~ 200 MW per block has been observed during onset of morning peak.
 Daily energy consumption varies between 220 MUs in lean demand period to 270 MUs during peak demand period.
 With an installed renewable generation capacity of 4.8 GW Madhya Pradesh is considered a renewable rich state which has so far witnessed a maximum RE penetration of 48% in terms of %age of instantaneous state generation.
 RE generation contributes to 9.4% of net annual energy consumption by the state.
-Maximum intra-day wind generation pattern follows the demand pattern during April to September where as the wind generation follows a reverse pattern to demand during the of the period (October to March).
+Maximum intra-day wind generation variation (Max-Min) stood at 1563 MW on 25.05.18.
+Typically, the daily wind generation follows a reverse pattern to demand during the of the period (October to March).